 Personal data we collect before you begin your studies e.g. during registration such as:

-- Personal details e.g. your name, gender, date of birth, and date of birth, right to study in the UK, photograph, nationality and country of birth
+- Personal details e.g. your name, gender, date of birth, right to study in the UK, photograph, nationality and country of birth

 - If you are an overseas student, we collect immigration status e.g. passport and visa information

 - Contact details such as your email, postal address and telephone number

 - Educational details such as the school or college you attended, which courses you completed, when you completed the courses and your examination results.

 - Social details e.g. your dependants and if you are a care leaver or have experienced care

 - Equal opportunities data e.g. racial information, religious beliefs, health, gender and sexual orientation